olaroos/deepnetnotes/logbook.md

 I created a debugging ipynb file and I'm using it to find a bugg where batches are filled with only padded elements which breaks my training.

 A stats struct has been added to the learner which will hold the graph data etc.

+**20 July 2019**

+Fixed the bugg that creates batches of only pad-characters.
+Moved some variables from CallbackHandler to Learner-classobjects.
+Started writing code for the GRU unit.

+Up until now I thought that I was inheriting from a RNN module, but I wasn't.
+The RNN-unit I was using was completely written by myself.
+I'm going to do the same with the GRU and the LSTM unit.
+Because if I know how to write them it's going to be much faster training them by implementing them in Swift in the future.
+And I can hopefully play around with different tweaks in the meantime even if training-time is not optimal.